Rishikesh-pal/java-practice/out/production/java-practice/README.md

 11) Java Program to find whether number is odd or even ✅
 12) Java Program to Display Even Numbers From 1 to 100 ✅
 13) Java Program to Display Odd Numbers From 1 to 100 ✅
-14) Java Program to Find Sum of first 10 Natural Numbers
+14) Java Program to Find Sum of first 10 Natural Numbers✅
 15) Java Program for Fibonacci Series
 16) Java Program for Palindrome Number
 17) Java Program for Factorial of any number
 18) Java Program for Armstrong Number in Java
 19) How to Print ASCII Value in Java ✅
 20) Java Program to Swap Two Numbers without using third variable ✅
-21) Java Program to Find Largest of Four Numbers (use AND/OR Operator)
+21) Java Program to Find Largest of Four Numbers (use AND/OR Operator)✅
 22) Java Program to Display Prime Numbers between 1 to 100

 **Array Programs**